 is driving too slow.
 Unless there is a specific traffic ordinance you are violating,

-such as impeding traffic, it is not lawfull for an officer to stop you.
+such as impeding traffic, it is not lawful for an officer to stop you.
 It

 is an illegal seizure.

-- Weaving within a lane.
-The statute only requires you to drive as nearly as is practible within a single lane.
+Weaving within a lane.
+The statute only requires you to drive as nearly as is practicable within a single lane.
 Some cases hold that one weave into the shoulder is not enough reason for a stop.

-- Stopping at an improper roadblock.
-There are guidlines that must be followed
+Stopping at an improper roadblock.
+There are guidelines that must be followed

 to validate the stop.
 If not, it is an illegal seizure.

-There must be an actual traffic violation or an articulable resonable suspicion of a crime.
+There must be an actual traffic violation or an articulable reasonable suspicion of a crime.
 If not, it is an illegal seizure.

-- Stopping a vehicle without being able to identify it as the one actually commiting a traffic infraction.
+Stopping a vehicle without being able to identify it as the one actually committing a traffic infraction.
 Officers must be able to convince the Court that they stopped the right car.
 If not, it is an illegal seizure.

 a drivers liberty interest in the freedom to leave without a reasonable